BraveSoft-Vietnam/RoundedUI/README.md

 #### Border Color
 ##### RoundedButton
 1. `strokeColorNormal`: Border color for normal state.
 Default `UIColor.clearColor()`
 2. `strokeColorHighlighted`: Border color for highlighted state.
-Default is `strokeColorNormal` with darker tone.
+Default is `strokeColorNormal` with darker tone if `strokeColorNormal` is compatible with RGB, else is nil.
 3. `strokeColorSelected`: Border color for selected state.
 Default is `UIColor.clearColor()`.
 4. `strokeColorDisabled`: Border color for disabled state.
 Default is `UIColor.clearColor()`.